LinChengHao3606307/COMP_3297_Group_G_Project/contributions.md

 - Implemented validation for report lifecycle and constraints
 - Added various methods in serializers and viewsets
 - Helped debugging and testing edge cases for others' code
+- More testing on the newly implemented features after integrating PostgreSQL and located various bugs

 ## Liu Chun Yin
 ### Sprint 0